atomicform/metadata-research/solana/README.md

 - I do not see SLA info but this may be a simple code package that will work with the Solana as long as no surprise changes are made.
 It appears to be used and maintained.

 Not sure if a pro or con
-- There are not credentials.
+- There are no credentials.
 The API is open.